cmdavid-epfl/Project/README.md

   - **query**: Forms query filters string to pass into **get_data**.
   - **get_data** : Extract and save data from the PatentsView API to disk.

-- **load_data**: preprocesses the raw json data from the PatentsView API for a give range (For our purposes, we call it for the time range 1990-2016).
+- **load_data**: preprocesses the raw json data from the PatentsView API for a given range (For our purposes, we call it for the time range 1990-2016).
 To do so, calls on the following functions:
-  - **get_full_year_data**: Fetches PatentsView data for a full year, one quarter at a time, to deal with the PatentsView limits.
+  - **get_full_year_data**: Fetches PatentsView data for a full year, one quarter at a time, to deal with the PatentsView query-limits.
 To do so, calls on **patentsviewAPI**
   - **preprocess_data**: Preprocesses saved json data to the format used for the data analysis.

 - **get_ts**: Extracts time series data from the loaded and preprocessed dataset.